mevenG/PPM2BuetoothController/README.md

 - Smoothing of PPM signals for stable input
 - BLE connection status feedback
 - Built-in debug visualization when serial monitor is connected
+- **Calibration data saving and loading**: Automatically saves calibration data to EEPROM and loads it on startup.

 ## Hardware Requirements